+Course code 228

+URL http://eclass.uowm.gr/courses/MECH186/

-Course code 228 URL http://eclass.uowm.gr/courses/MECH186/ Recommended Prerequisites Introduction to Programming Mathematics II, III, IV Numerical Analysis Fluid Mechanics I Heat transfer Course content Introduction.
+Recommended Introduction to Programming

+Prerequisites Mathematics II, III, IV

+Numerical Analysis

+Fluid Mechanics I

+Heat transfer

+Course content Introduction.
 The conservation laws and their mathematical foundation and description using Partial Differential Equations (PDE's).
 Nondimensionalization and boundary conditions.
 Boundary value problems solution procedure.
 Finite difference methods.
 Physical domain discretization.
 Simple and complex expressions.
 Higher order approximations.
 Finite difference methods for parabolic PDE's.
 Model equation case.
 Explicit and implicit methods.
 Numerical solution of the transient diffusion (or conduction) equation.
 Finite difference methods for elliptic PDE's.
 Model equation case.
 Solution using direct and iterative processes.
 Successive Over Relaxation (SOR) methods.
 The Alternate Direction Implicit (ADI) method.
 Numerical solution of Laplace's or Poisson's equation.
 Finite difference methods for hyperbolic PDE's.
 Model equation case.
 Up-winding and the problem of artificial dispersion/viscosity.
 Wave propagation in one-dimension.
 Non-linear problems.
 Solution of Burgers equation.
 Introduction in the solution of the Navier Stokes equations.

-Expected learning outcomes and competences to be acquired: Aim of this course is to make the student become familiar with the basic concepts of computational techniques and the acquisition of the necessary knowhow to solve engineering problems requiring the solution of differential conservation laws in the fluid or solid state.
-Several techniques will be examined and evaluated in terms of accuracy, stability and
+Expected learning outcomes and Aim of this course is to make the student become familiar with the basic concepts of computational techniques and the

+competences to be

+acquired: problems requiring the solution of differential conservation

+laws in the fluid or solid state.
+Several techniques will be examined and evaluated in terms of accuracy, stability and consistency.

+Upon successful completion of the course, the student will be able to develop finite difference numerical schemes to